-On 5 October 2012 the Group acquired the entire issued share capital of Townview Foods Limited, a protein trading company based in Newry, Northern Ireland.
+On 5 October 2012 the Group acquired the entire issued share capital of Townview Foods Limited, a commodity trading company based in Newry, Northern Ireland.
 It procures supplies of raw and cooked beef, mutton, lamb, pork and poultry products from around the world in order to supply major food manufacturing and wholesale companies across the UK, including Northern Ireland.
 The Group agreed to pay an aggregate consideration of up to £8.25m subject also to the possible payment of an extra amount by reference to excess profits in 2013 and 2014.
+Following re-assessment by the Board of the amount of contingent consideration to be paid, aggregate consideration is now estimated to be £4.5m.